Connecting to a Local Database

 Limitations

-In the free account, ngrok generates a new URL and port every time.
-This causes the Pipeline to fail and you need to change the database host and port with the new details received from ngrok to make sure the Pipeline continues to ingest data from the local database.
+• In the free account, ngrok generates a new URL and port every time, which causes the Pipeline to fail.
+You need to update the database host and port to make sure the Pipeline continues to ingest data from the local database.
+Refer to section Modifying the Source and Destination Configuration for the steps to do this.

 See Also